jschaedl/as3-oauth/README.md

 ### Further Development

 #### How to contribute
 If you find bugs or want to enhance some functionality, please fork the master branch, fix the bug you found or add your enhancements and make a pull request.
-Please commit your changes in tiny steps and add a detailed description on every commit.
+Please commit your changes in tiny steps and add a detailed description for every commit.

 <!---Please make sure that all changes be accompanied by passing unit tests.--->

 #### Unit Tests
-This library was built in a testdriven development approach and is there for test covered.
+This library was built using a testdriven development approach and is therefore test covered.
 To run the units tests under folder ```src/test``` it is necessary that you have a FlashPlayer executable in your ```PATH```.

 You can use the ```getflashplayer.sh``` ShellScript to download and place a current FlashPlayer executable in your projects directory.